🚀 Check if data is a valid JSON or not.

 In the markup section, I have a button to call a JavaScript function, which will extract the JSON data from the array, create a <table> with header and rows dynamically and finally populate the data in it.
 I also have DIV element that will serve as a container for our table.
 After I populate the data, I’ll append the <table> to the <div>.

-The JSON data that I have mentioned is stored in an array called myBooks.
-The structure is very simple and you can add more data to it.
+The JSON data is stored in an array named myBooks.
+The structure is straightforward, allowing for easy addition of more data.

-At the end, we are adding the newly created <table> to a container (a DIV element).
+At the end, we'll simply add the newly created <table> to a container (a DIV element).
 That’s it.
 Hope you find this example useful.